-Depending on the type of personal loan you choose, you can use three formulas to determine the monthly payment.
-Before you can use a formula, you’ll need to know the loan type and the variables mentioned above.
-They’ll be represented by the following:
+Depending on the type of personal loan you choose, you can use one of two formulas to calculate the monthly payment.

 - P: The loan’s principal or the total amount of money you’ve borrowed

-- n: The number of payments you’ll make over a specific time frame
+- n: The number of payments you’ll make to pay it off

-An interest-only loan uses a period at the beginning of the term when the borrower only pays interest.
-After the interest-only period ends, the borrower will pay the principal in installments or as a single lump sum.
+An interest-only loan has an introductory period during which the borrower pays interest but no principal.
+After the interest-only period ends, the borrower pays the principal in installments or as a single lump sum.

 Interest-only personal loans are rare, but if you end up using this option, you can calculate the monthly interest payment with this formula: